citusdata/citus_docs/develop/reference_processing.rst

               Hash Cond: (page_views.page_id = intermediate_result.page_id)
   .

-Citus starts another adaptive executor job in this second subtree.
+Citus starts another executor job in this second subtree.
 It's going to count distinct hosts in page_views.
 It uses a JOIN to connect with the intermediate results.
 The intermediate results will help it restrict to the top twenty pages.

 ::